nanopb/nanopb/docs/reference.rst

     Each field decoder reads and decodes a single value.
 For arrays, the decoder is called repeatedly.

     You can use the decoders from your callbacks.
-Just be aware that the pb_field_t passed to the callback is not directly compatible with most of the field decoders.
-Instead, you must create a new pb_field_t structure and set the data_size according to the data type you pass to *dest*.
+Just be aware that the pb_field_t passed to the callback is not directly compatible with the *varint* field decoders.
+Instead, you must create a new pb_field_t structure and set the data_size according to the data type you pass to *dest*, e.g. *field.data_size = sizeof(int);*.
+Other fields in the *pb_field_t* don't matter.

+    The field decoder interface is a bit messy as a result of the interface required inside the nanopb library.
+    Eventually they may be replaced by separate wrapper functions with a more friendly interface.

 pb_dec_varint
 -------------